-This page contains Syllabus of Cloud Computing of CSIT.
+This page contains Syllabus of Introduction to Cloud Computing of CSIT.

 |Nature of course||Theory + Lab|

 Course Description: This course covers different concepts of cloud computing including introduction, architectures, cloud virtualization, programming models, security, and platforms and applications of cloud computing.

 Course Objectives: The main objective of this course is to provide theoretical as well as practical knowledge of cloud computing including designing, implementing and managing the cloud computing.